oelizondo/learn-git/readme.md

 And there we go, you just published your first project on Github!

 Great, now we want to publish our website.
 Wait, what!?
 But I have to pay for that!
-Don't worry, Github gives us free hosting of your websites.
+Don't worry, Github gives us free hosting of our websites.
 You can check the whole documentation here: [Github Pages](https://pages.github.com/).

 For now, let's go ahead and checkout a new branch called *gh-pages*